The CU AMSA Public Health Committee will meet Wednesdays at 9PM in 413 Hamilton Hall (Fall 2013)

 Policy Talks – professors, practitioners and healthcare professionals are invited to give talks on health insurance, policy and public health models.

-Midterm Mental Health – promoting mental health by providing an outlet for the Columbia community to relieve midterm stress by smashing boxes.
+Midterm Mental Health – This is a fun event in which we provide an outlet for the Columbia community to relieve midterm stress through various entertaining activities.
+This year we are planning to provide fun games and music, as well as other stress-relieving activities.
 Other resources such as CU Psychological Services are also distributed during this event.

 “When Surgeons Leave Objects Behind” (http://well.blogs.nytimes.com/2012/09/24/when-surgeons-leave-objects-behind/?ref=health)